godofgeeks23/python-LMDC/submission/README.md

     We have used supervised learning techniques to tackle this problem.

+    The remove_badelfs() function removes the non-ELF files, or files that are corrupted.

     Data Preparation -
         We uncompressed all the files which were provided to us after renaming them by their class-name.
         Now we cleaned the data by cleaner.py.